 Humans are a lot more complex than plants.
 We have sophisticated minds and free will that give us opportunities for conscious choices that plants don’t have.
 That’s where applying Merton’s words to our human lives gets tricky.
 You might know that Thomas Merton was the one who coined the term “false self,” a word that Thomas Keating used throughout his books on Centering Prayer.
 While I have some issues with the idea of a false self (perhaps for another essay on another day) there is no question that we humans are not always living in alignment with our true selves.
 So perhaps some frustration with oneself is warranted at times?
 Particularly when we know we’re not living from our deepest center, our truest self?

 Perhaps this is a fantasy, but what if we could truly accept ourselves as we are, in all our imperfection and complexity?
 In all our brokenness and glory?
 If we could declare a ceasefire between the warring parts of ourselves it would free up energy so it could flow into our flourishing as the unique being each of us is.
 It would end the internal war between our parts.
 It would lay a basis for true peace of mind and a life lived at ease within oneself.
 It seems worth trying.
-What do you think?
+Don’t you think?